AdriKat2022/ToolkitUnityPackage/README.md

 What's also really cool, is that audio settings concerning this ecosystem can be modified via a **scriptable object**, automatically created at `Assets/Settings/AudioSettings.asset`.

+Perfect for your casual Game Jam where you want you want to focus your attention on the audio design and the rest instead of wasting time resetting up everything again everytime.

+**Use `Toolkit->Audio->Initialize Audio System`**

 ### ***[NEW]*** Settings Provider
-*Settings providers can simplify and facilitate Data Driven Development (it's not really about DDD because it's more of an editor tool, but that sounded cool) by reducing needed code, because everything already works practically the same.*
+*Settings providers can simplify and facilitate Data Driven Development (it's not really about DDD because it's more of an editor tool) by reducing needed code, because everything already works practically the same.*
-*For example, in the previous Audio ecosystem section, I shortly presented audio settings that can be modified by you so the system suits your needs.
-This ecosystem uses the SettingsProvider*
+*For example, in the previous Audio Ecosystem section, I shortly presented the `Audio Settings` that can be modified so the system suits your needs.
+This example uses the SettingsProvider.*

 *Well if you would like to also have your own settings, that would be literally one line away.
 Make your `ThingSettingsSO` scriptable object with all your beloved settings (strings, ints, floats, anything you want).
-Then the literal and mythical single line:*
+Then all you need is this literal and mythical single line:*

 - `public class ThingSettingsProvider : SettingsProvider<ThingSettingsSO> {}`

 Yes that's all.
+You can put it wherever you want (as long as it's in an editor script).
+For a runtime version of this (usable-ingame), see the `DataSaver` class which works similarly.
-*Now the second you want to access it, just use `ThingSettingsProvider.GetOrCreateSettings().YourSuperStringSetting`.*
+*Now the second you want to access it, just use `ThingSettingsProvider.GetOrCreateSettings().YourSuperStringSetting`.
+And it uses caching so don't worry about abusing it!*

+### ***[NEW]*** DataSaver
+*Allows to save or load data in the editor or at runtime from the permanent game-storage.*
+See that PlayerSaveData class with all the player data you would like to save/load?
+Just use:
+For saving:  `DataSaver.SaveData(myClassObject, "playerData");` For loading: `var myData = DataSaver.LoadData<PlayerSaveData>("playerData");`

 ### Debugging
+- **DictionaryViewer**: Wants to see the contents of a GameObject's dictionary?
+Open Toolkit->Debugging->DictionaryViewer, and select the game object you want to inspect!
+It will scan for all dictionaries and display them.
 - **LiveLogger class**: Allows easy log display inspired by the UnrealEngine logging system.
 Offers a new log feedback layer by unclogging the Unity console for specific logs, or straight up if the Unity console is unavailable.

 ### [***NEW***] Attributes for the Unity Editor